Enrolments for this year have closed. Keep exploring subjects.

 - Speak and write confidently in Hindi, demonstrating knowledge of regional forms and compound noun formations

 - Read and discuss common themes in a range of text types, such as magazines, newspapers, and literature, using appropriate sentence structures

 - Communicate with urban and rural Hindi speakers about personal lives and world views

 - Demonstrate an ability to read, discuss, and analyse current affairs coverage in India

-- 180 minutes, online students participate in 2 x 90 minute zoom classes
+- 80 minutes, participating in 2 x 90 minute dual delivery classes.

 - The exact contents of this course change from year to year.
 They normally include a range of materials selected from the following kinds of content.
 Short stories, extracts from novels, parts of plays or film scripts, video based activities, and current affairs based materials from print and online sources.
 These materials are read and studied by the students along with the teacher and together we work on activities such as reading preparation though study of vocabulary and language forms and reading related materials that contextualise the materials studied.
 We will also do activities based on the materials such as role play and retelling of the stories in them and working on reflections and presentations on the themes and ideas presented in the study materials.
 The course includes work in all four areas of language skills reading, writing, and listening and speaking skills.